 Only a short ferry ride across Port Phillip Bay takes you to Williamstown and St Kilda, Melbourne beach suburbs that function as the playgrounds for the city.
 For a delightful look at Australia Heritage head off to Williamstown - and see what what seaside towns looked like in the early part of the last century with wide treelined streets and early cottages designed to accommodate the many sailors.

 Visit the shopping precincts like Chapel Street located in South Yarra, Acland Street in St Kilda and Brunswick St. in Fitzroy, especially on weekends.
 You’ll find everything money could possibly buy, plus stacks of streetside cafés for refuelling.

 Here you can see it all - get a bird’s eye view of the spectacular city at the Melbourne Observation Deck, atop the 253-metre-high Rialto Towers Building.
 The tallest office building in the southern hemisphere, the Rialto is one of the most recognised icons of Melbourne.

 Now, the tallest observation deck in Melbourne and indeed in the Southern Hemisphere is the Eureka Tower.
-See more about the Eureka Tower Melbourne Australia.
+See more about the Melbourne Australia Places.

 A trip to Federation Square is not to be missed.
 The square’s desert-toned plaza buzzes with visitors taking in beautiful view of Melbourne’s riverside and cityscape, and enjoying the shopping, restaurants and cultural delights on offer.
 Covering a whole new city block, this project is the place to see and be seen.
-About Federation Square Melbourne CBD.
+See more about Melbourne Places to Visit.

 Magnificent landscaped gardens and parklands make Melbourne one of the greenest cities in the world.
 Chill out at the Royal Botanic Gardens, part of Melbourne’s famous green belt of parkland.